Bhuribhat/IBM-Data-Science/6. Databases andSQL for Data Science/README.md

 		* Password
 		* Version: Compatible with DB2 for Linux, UNIX, Windows. v11.1 or later

-### Video 3: `CREATE` Table Statement
+### `CREATE` Table Statement
 Outline:
 * Distinguish between:
 	1. Data Definition Languague (DDL) statements: Define, Change, or Drop data -> *CREATE is DDL*
 	2. Data Manipulation Languague (DML) statements: Read, Modify data
 * Explain how the Entity name and Attributes are used to create a relational DB table

 * Constraints in table: